Bryan Park Dam Removals and Stream Restoration

 The City held a public meeting on Wednesday, March 27th of 2024 at 6:00 pm at the Virginia Rep Center for Arts and Education to talk in detail about regulatory requirements and answer questions about the project.
 The slides shared at that meeting are available here.

-Previously, the City of Richmond's Department of Parks, Recreation, and Community Facilities and the Department of Public Utilities’ Stormwater Division met with the Friends of Bryan Park board to discuss the project need on Monday, January 29th of 2024.
+Previously, the City of Richmond's Department of Parks, Recreation, and Community Facilities and the Department of Public Utilities’ Engineering Services - Stormwater Division met with the Friends of Bryan Park to discuss the project need on Monday, January 29th of 2024.

 Frequently Asked Questions

-The City of Richmond's Department of Parks, Recreation, and Community Facilities (PRCF) and the Department of Public Utilities’ Stormwater Division (DPU-SW) work in partnership.
+The City of Richmond's Department of Parks, Recreation, and Community Facilities (PRCF) and the Department of Public Utilities’ Engineering Services - Stormwater Division (DPU) work in partnership.
 PRCF is responsible for managing the land and the dams.
-DPU-SW is leading the City’s efforts for ensuring regulatory compliance of City-owned dams.
+DPU is leading the City’s efforts to ensure regulatory compliance of the dams in Bryan Park.

 In the fall of 2022 the Virginia Department of Conservation and Recreation (DCR) Division of Dam Safety and Floodplain Management issued a “Letter of Engagement" to the City of Richmond’s Department of Parks, Recreation, and Community Facilities (PRCF) stating that the lower dam in Bryan Park, Young’s Pond Dam, is of regulatory size and may be out of compliance with the provisions of the Virginia Dam Safety Act and the Virginia Impounding Structures Regulations.
 Engineer’s inspections conducted by on-call civil engineering firm Hazen have confirmed that the lower dam is not in compliance.